billyb1ll/LA-Life/2024/C(1-1)/Quiz-tutor/Q1/readme2.md

 2. **Input:** `120`
    **Output:** `345`
    - **Explanation:** The first 50 units are charged at 2.5 Baht each (50 × 2.5 = 125).
 The next 50 units are charged at 3 Baht each (50 × 3 = 150).
 The remaining 20 units are charged at 3.5 Baht each (20 × 3.5 = 70).
 Total cost = 125 + 150 + 70 = 345 Baht.

-## Important Notes
-- The program will be checked automatically by software.
-Ensure the output is exactly as specified.
-- Input must be an integer.
-- Only print the answer on a separate line, without any additional text.